tylertreat/frugal/documentation/glossary.md

 message which is then received by subscribers.

-In addition to headers, the FContext also contains a correlation ID which can be used for distributed tracing purposes.
+In addition to headers, the FContext also contains a correlation ID which can consumed by the user and used for distributed tracing purposes.
 A random correlation ID is generated for each FContext if one is not provided.

 FContext also plays a key role in Frugal's multiplexing support.
 A unique, per-request operation ID is set on every FContext before a request is made.